Would you like to send a postcard asking for change in Canada’s eating disorders policy?

 What do we use as an address?

 This is really asking: who to send your postcard to?
 The choice is yours!
 In Canada, you can mail any member of parliament at the federal level free of charge.
 They have a common address, as shown above in the postcard template.
-So far, PostED has focused on sending postcards to the following representatives at the federal level:
+PostED focused on sending postcards to the following representatives at the federal level (although note that since that time, many of these representatives have changed):

 - Justin Trudeau, Prime Minster, MP for Paineau